 When to Call Your Vet

-Some allergic reactions can be managed at home.
-Your vet may recommend over-the-counter medications, like Benadryl, to control the swelling, but many severe reactions require medical intervention.
-Always connect with your vet for the appropriate and safest steps.
+Allergic responses to most stings and insect bites can be managed at home.
+Your vet may recommend over-the-counter medications, like dog Benadryl, to control the swelling at the site, but many dogs have severe reactions that require medical intervention.